What is a Smart Alarm System?

 Any Smart Alarm System should also be BS EN 50131 compliant.

 As SAS are internet reliant should the mains fail, your wireless router fail (or be switched off) or your IP drop backup batteries would kick in to enable the system to continue working on audible alarm.

 If continued monitoring is required, a GSM (Global System for Mobile Communications) module can connect via the mobile phone network or a secondary signalling path can take over to make sure you and your monitoring team are up to speed on alarm activation.

 Is a Smart Alarm System right for me?

 Maybe you already lead a ‘connected life’ and have other aspects of your home automated.
-If you enjoy the benefits of Smart Lighting, Smart Blinds, Multiroom sound and Home Cinema then you’ll already be fully aware of the convenience, the control and the quality of life benefits that automation offers – a Smart Alarm System would slot in perfectly.
+If you enjoy the benefits of Smart Lighting, Smart Blinds, Multi room sound and Smart Home Cinema then you’ll already be fully aware of the convenience, the control and the quality of life benefits that automation offers – a Smart Alarm System would slot in perfectly.

 New to automation?
 Then you’ve all those lifestyle benefits to look forward to.